zlwaterfield/typerjs/README.md

-typerjs (v 0.0.1)
+typerjs (v 0.0.2)
 ========================

 Introduction
 ------------
-Simple function that types ourt strings and arrays of strings for cool typing effects
+Simple function that types out strings and arrays of strings for cool typing effects

 First run
 ---------